assaabloy-ppi/salt-channel-c/README.md

 * CMocka
 * lcov

 ### To test the implementation or contribute with development:
 1. Install tools
 ```
-$ apt-get install cmake libcmocka-dev lcov
+$ apt-get install cmake lcov
 ```
 2. Build
 ```